 3.1.1.6.
-ECOTAXA application (Oceanological Observatory of Villefranche-sur-mer and Biological Station of Roscoff)
+ECOTAXA application (Institut de la Mer de Villefranche and Biological Station of Roscoff)

 ECOTAXA is a web based application for collaborating on large plankton image datasets.
 Once the images collected, they can be uploaded and stored on the ECOTAXA server.
 Today, it is considered as the most important worldwide dataset of annotated plankton images.